 Payment, in full, will be expected at the time of consultation, on discharge of your pet or on collection of drugs/diets.
 Cash, cheques, debit and credit cards are acceptable.
 We do not routinely offer settlement terms and if an account has not been paid within 14 days, a maximum of two reminders will be sent, providing due notice of further action.

 You will be expected to pay on demand on an indemnity basis, without deduction of any legal or other reasonable costs, fees or expenses of whatever nature incurred by Willows in connection with or in contemplation of any non-payment of your account by you.

 INABILITY TO PAY

 If, for any reason, you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with the accounts department.
-Please note that instalments or part payments of any account may ONLY be sanctioned with the express permission of the Finance Director.
+Please note that instalments or part payments of any account may ONLY be sanctioned with the express permission of the Hospital Director or Clinical Director.

 PET HEALTH INSURANCE & DIRECT CLAIMS

 WVC strongly supports the principle of insuring your pet against illness or accidents and we will always submit indirect insurance claims promptly to ensure you are reimbursed as quickly as possible.
 However, in the case of direct claims, please be aware that it remains your responsibility to settle your account within 60 days, if we have not received payment from your insurance company.